 Some travel rewards cards offer big enough sign-up bonuses for free international flights.
 Sometimes for no annual fee, you can earn a free international plane ticket just by making everyday purchases – going to the grocery store, putting gas in your car, buying things you need, etc. Even when there is an annual fee, the rewards often outweigh the fees.
 So what’s the catch?
 The banks want to attract customers and they’re trying to lure you into debt.
 The key is to pay off your monthly balances and earn free flights with regular purchases.
 Then right before the year ends, you can cancel your credit card to avoid paying the annual fee.
 There are a lot of travel rewards cards out there, and some aren’t as good of a deal.
 Outside American Express, most even allow you to reapply two years later, and you can earn that bonus all over again!

-If you don’t travel very frequently, the Delta Skymiles American Express Gold Card is free the first year and just $95 each year after.
-They give a 40,000 point bonus after you charge just $1,000, so this is a great card.
-A free domestic roundtrip flight can be had for around 25,000 miles so you’re already there for $0, with miles to spare.
-Often for 35,000 you can take a free flight to the Caribbean or Central America.
+The Delta Skymiles American Express Gold Card is free the first year and just $95 each year after.
+The bonus miles they give ranges from 30,000-60,000.
+So be on the lookout for specials.
+You’ll typically need around 25,000+ miles for free domestic flights.
+Often for 35,000 miles you can score a free flight to the Caribbean or Central America.
 There are other perks to having the Delta SkyMiles AMEX Gold Card, like free checked bags when you pay with the card for Delta flights.

 Chase Sapphire Reserve

 One of the most popular cards among travel hackers is the Chase Sapphire Reserve.
-This card also includes complimentary priority pass lounge access with free food, drinks, and wifi.
+This card also includes complimentary Priority Pass lounge access with free food, drinks, and wifi.
 The annual fee seems steep at $450, but it includes $300 in travel credits.
-The 50,000 bonus point sign up is good for $750 in travel credit, enough for a free plane ticket to Europe or South America!
+The 50,000 bonus point sign up is good for $750 in travel credit!
 They’ll also compensate you $100 for free Global Entry and TSA pre-check to skip airport lines.
+We’ve enjoyed the airport lounges with the Priority Pass in destinations like Istanbul Airport and even in Tanzania airports!

 When you book JetBlue flights with the JetBlue Plus card you receive 1 free checked bag on your flight.
 You also receive 6 points for every $1 you spend on JetBlue flights.
 So if you fly with them regularly it may be worth keeping this card for longer than one year.